aibrite/jdash-docs/src/backend/net-core-dev.md

 This article is about installing and using JDash .NetCore libraries on your backend.

-If you want to use JDash Cloud to store and manage dashboard related data you can continue from [Getting Started](../client/getting-started.md) section.
+If you would like to use JDash Cloud to store and manage dashboard related data you can continue from [Getting Started](../client/getting-started.md) section.

 ## Prerequisites